Religion and capital punishment

-Buddhism has a strong belief in compassion for the lives of others, as stated in the panca-sila (five precepts).
-There is an understanding of healing people who have committed crimes rather than retaliation against them.
+Buddhism has a strong belief in compassion for the lives of others, as stated in the Panca-Sila (five precepts).
+There is an understanding of healing people who have committed crimes rather than retaliating against them.
 For these reasons, Buddhism has generally opposed the death penalty.
 China and Japan, both historically Buddhist countries, continue to practise the death penalty.

-Judaism has a history of debate over the death penalty but it generally disagrees with the practice.
+Judaism has a history of debate over the death penalty but generally disagrees with the practice.
 Although the Torah describes over 30 situations where the death penalty would be appropriate, there are many limitations that have made it difficult to implement.
 Since 1954, Israel has outlawed the use of the death penalty, except in cases of genocide and treason.

-Hinduism has historically not taken a stance on the death penalty and has little influence on the governments opinion of it, but India (an 80% Hindu nation) has the lowest rate of execution of any other country.
+Hinduism has historically not taken a stance on the death penalty and has little influence on the government's opinion of it.
+However, India (an 80% Hindu nation) has the lowest rate of capital punishment of any other country.
 This is likely due to the belief in Ahimsa, or non-violence, which became very apparent during Gandhi's time and was supported by India's ancient Buddhist emperor Ashoka, who is the only leader in the country's history to openly oppose the death penalty.